My top 8 flies for July on the amazing Welsh Dee

 I came across this fly pattern in the May 1997 edition of Trout & Salmon magazine.
 In an article entitled ‘Make Mine A WMB’ by Bob Nunn.
 Who claimed…

-“one fly is usually all you need for river fishing”
+“One fly is usually all you need for river fishing”

 Intrigued by the article, I tied a few and started experimenting with it on the Welsh Dee and, for over 20 years, I’ve not been without a few in my fly box.